WeblateOrg/weblate/docs/admin/config.rst

 ----------

 List of quality checks to perform on translation.

+You need to provide fully-qualified path to Python class implementing the check interface.

 Some of the checks are not useful for all projects, so you are welcome to adjust list of performed on your installation.